sinseman44/koolnova-BMS-Integration/README.md

 - Local polling over Modbus RTU or Modbus TCP.
 - Config flow setup from the Home Assistant UI.
 - Multiple controller support when each controller has a unique device name and Modbus connection.
-- Koolnova 1.0 and Koolnova 2.0 Modbus table selection, with automatic detection.
+- Koolnova 1.0 and Koolnova 2.0 version selection, with automatic detection.
 - `climate` entities for configured areas.
 - `sensor`, `number`, `select` and `switch` entities for diagnostics and configuration.
+- Advanced Koolnova 2.0 services to send and inspect zone opening-angle commands.
-- Versioned runtime register maps so Koolnova 2.0 system commands use the correct moved addresses.
+- Koolnova 2.0 system controls are routed through the correct version-specific communication model.

 ## Climate